On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Summary, Conclusion and Outlook

 \section{Summary, Conclusion and Outlook}

-The aim of this work was to present a route to formulate tensorial approximations of slow invariant manifolds in multiple time-scale systems.
+The aim of this work was to present a route to formulate tensorial representation of normal attractiveness in multiple time-scale systems, enabling tensorial approximations for slow invariant manifolds for slow-fast systems.
 For this purpose we introduce a general differential geometric setting in \Cref{sec:Diffgeo_chapter}.
 We exploit the notion of \textit{intrinsic curvature} to reformulate the stretching-based analysis.
 This covariant formulation on manifolds makes this work a novelty in this context.
 We exemplarily apply the resulting approach to the Davis-Skodje system and the Michaels-Menten model in \Cref{sec:test_stret}.
 In \Cref{sec:geo_ginoux} we also reformulate the flow curvature method by expressing its utilized flow derivatives by covariant ones.
 Our ideas might be useful as a general guideline towards finding tensorial reformulations of established SIM methods.
 The authors share the opinion that the field of differential geometry is an appropriate frame as to express essential SIM quantities intrinsically as e.g. shown in \cite{heiter2018towards}.